 Step 5: Check the internal temperature of the brisket periodically.
-You can also spritz your brisket if you want to, this may help with the formation of bark.
+You can also make a smoked brisket spritz recipe.
+This may help with the formation of bark.

 If you find your brisket is stalling at around 140°F you can wrap your brisket to combat the stall.

 You want to rest your brisket until the temperature comes down to 140°F. This can take 2-4 hours

 Step 8: Remove the wrapped brisket from the cooler after four hours.
 Slice it up, then pat yourself on the back and serve your juicy brisket!

 How Long Do I Need to Smoke My Brisket For?

 You want to ensure your brisket has an internal temperature of 204°F. (you can use a temperature probe to check this ) You might have heard you need to smoke your brisket for 8 hours, but really it’s down to internal temperature, so wait until you hit 204°F.

 So you want to know how to tell when your smoked brisket is done?

 Use this calculation we use to roughly figure out how long it will take.